 If the sidebar is visible and presented in tiled mode, that space is repurposed when annotation mode is activated.
 The Layers list is shown here by default, but can be replaced by the Stamps or Shapes panels by tapping either of these tools once to select them, if needed, then tapping them a second time.
-Note that you can continue to use other tools or presets while these detail views are embedded in the sidebar.
+Note that you can certify the use other tools on the second time.